 The report includes details of your employees’ pay and deductions from all employments in the tax year.

 Payroll year end things to do: 4 key steps for Sage Payroll

-Follow these four steps to complete your payroll year end and prepare for the new year.
+Follow these four steps to complete your payroll year end and prepare for the new year when using Sage Payroll.

 Step 1: Install the year end software update

 The first thing to do with your payroll software is to take an administrator backup of your data.
 This is really important – if for any reason your computer becomes unusable or damaged, you can access the backed-up data.